Pyrofoux/SUPER-IS-HOT/LEVEL DESIGN.md

 and write "Shoot is You" making the shoot never stopping ==> Shoot is You doesn't replace killing a bullet

-Mech: Create the window, Teleport Gun
+Mech: Create the window, Teleport/Rocket Gun

 Note: Need to have seen Teleport Gun before
+Note: Final design is super challenging and very interesting in terms of mechanics usage
+Note: Need to close roof if we don't the player to go anywhere
+Note: Player may clip through walls, but not win this way

 ## Mechanics / Puzzle Pieces: